ucl-cssb/cneta/README.md

 <!-- ## How to prepare MP trees -->

 ## Input
 * (Required) A file containing integer absolute/relative copy numbers for all the patient samples and/or the normal sample (*-cn.txt.gz or *-allele-cn.txt.gz).
-When the input copy number is relative with normal copy being 0 as those output by [CGHcall](https://bioconductor.org/packages/release/bioc/html/CGHcall.html), please specifiy it with option "--is_rcn 1".
+When the input copy numbers are relative with normal copy being 0 as those output by [CGHcall](https://bioconductor.org/packages/release/bioc/html/CGHcall.html), please specifiy it with option "--is_rcn 1".
+When the input copy numbers are haplotype-specific which have been scaled relative to ploidy or not, please specifiy it with option "--is_total 0 --is_rcn 0".

    Either compressed file or uncompressed file is fine.
    There need to be at least four columns, separated by space, in this file: sample_ID, chr_ID, site_ID, CN.